grommunio/admin-api/doc/rst/grommunio-admin-connect.rst

 are performed in an emulated filesystem and written files are sent back to the client.

-Note that this does only apply to files which are opend by CLI operations, while module-level operations (e.g. loading of configurations) are unaffected.
+Note that this does only apply to files which are opened by CLI operations, while module-level operations (e.g. loading of configurations) are unaffected.